SUBSCRIBE TO INSIDE THE MUSE STUDIO

 If I cannot watch on the premiere night, may I watch another time?
-The interviews will be made available for a limited period of time on request.
+The interviews will be made available for a limited period of time following the premiere date.
 The live talkbacks can only be viewed as they occur.

-Why are the dates tentative?
+Why are some of the dates tentative?
 The artists are participating alongside their other schedules.
 Prerecording conversations helps to accommodate schedules and we’ll schedule the premieres based on availability for the talkbacks.

 May I ask others to join me for the events?
 This series will stand in for other events that cannot occur this year, such as the Benefit Dinner & Show or the Social & Show.
 If others beside you and your partner will be enjoying the events with you, perhaps you’ll consider increasing your gift of support, in the interest of fairness and providing arts experiences to more students.

 Can you tell me more about the light suppers for those who contribute at $500 and above, created by Chef Jenn DiSanto of Fresco (in collaboration with Wheat Penny)?
 During announced hours on the premiere day of each event, prepared meals will be available for drive-by pick-up at locations in the central Dayton area.
 The light meals, suitable for two, may be enjoyed as part of your Muse evening or the next day.